Where to buy the Asus ROG Ally — Pre-orders open now

 (Image credit: Future)

-With its vastly improved display, awesome power (that AMD Ryzen Z1 Extreme is a screamer,) and Windows 11 support (ensuring support for all of your game libraries) the Ally is a fantastic portable games machine — and at $699/£699, it’s certainly more affordable than we anticipated.
+With its vastly improved display, awesome power (that AMD Ryzen Z1 Extreme is a screamer,) and Windows 11 support (ensuring support for all of your game libraries) the Ally is a fantastic portable games machine — and at $699/£699, we remain thrilled at the price point.

 So much so, Laptop Mag's Editor-in-Chief Sherri L. Smith gave it our highly coveted Editor’s Choice award!
-If you’re sold on picking one up (or you’re getting some Steam Deck buyer’s remorse like me), here are all the places where you can pick one up.
+If you’re sold on picking one up (or you’re getting some Steam Deck buyer’s remorse like me), here are all the places where you can order it today.

 Asus ROG Ally availability